ihor-delta/ex-ethics/README.md

 > As part of your activities, directed at or within a system, you need to consider whether the result of the action violates the process of maintaining the stability of the system, even in the context of its evolution/development.

+Following this principle presupposes the recognition of systems in the phenomena of reality.

 # Links

 _**i.**_ [System / Wikipedia](https://en.m.wikipedia.org/wiki/System)